coinvent/coinvent/architecture.md

  - HETS for automated consistency checks.
  - Manual for other scores.

+### Concept Store: Store Concepts and Blend Diagrams

+Must provide save and load over http.

+Default implementation:

+ - File-system backed.
+Adding git to the file-system would provide integration with Ontohub.

 ## Architecture

 ### Independent components, linked via http APIs